Northeast Rural Philanthropy Days

 Rural Philanthropy Days (RPD) is a statewide program that provides nonprofit leaders the resources they need to lead effective and sustainable organizations.
 Northeast RPD serves nonprofit organizations in Cheyenne, Kit Carson, Lincoln, Logan, Morgan, Phillips, Sedgwick, Washington, and Yuma counties.

-The next Northeast Rural Philanthropy Days conference will take place in June 2016.
+Northeast Rural Philanthropy Days will take place June 8-10, 2016 in Phillips County.

 What to Expect